sebastiansam55/boxlinux/README.md

 	* Will also return bit.ly shortened links for files (if enabled)

+	* Returns "direct" links but they will only work if the account is *PRO*

 * Saves settings to ~/.boxlinux (Saved as JSON data)

 * Delete Folders